 The reading specialist at your school

 Reading for many children can be one of life's first major difficulties.
 Help her maneuver this road block, and when she is an adult you both can look back and know that you tackled it head on and came out with success.
 That is something you definitely will feel proud of!

-Reading is like walking: it "clicks" at different times for different kids.
-If you are in the public school system, or even in many private schools, you are going to have to walk a fine line to keep your child from feeling discouraged while at the same time working toward those state standards that teachers are pressured to have their students perform by.
+Reading is like walking: it "clicks" at different times for different children.
+If you are in a public school, or in a private school, you are going to have to walk a fine line to keep your child from feeling discouraged while at the same time working toward those state standards that teachers are pressured to have their students perform by.